metal3d/katenary/README.md

                                    - "http://[not used address][:port][/path]" to specify an http healthcheck
                                    - "tcp://[not used address]:port" to specify a tcp healthcheck
-                                   - other string is condidered as a "command" healthcheck katenary.io/env-to-service       : DEPRECATED use katenary.io/mapenv instead - specifies that the environment variable points on a service name (coma separated)
+                                   - other string is condidered as a "command" healthcheck
 ```

 # What a name...